 If your plan includes Harvard Pilgrim prescription drug coverage, your formulary is the list of drugs that are covered under your plan.
 Different Harvard Pilgrim plans offer different formularies, so your coverage may change if you switch plans.
 You can see all the drugs covered under your formulary in the drug lookup.

+HMO stands for health maintenance organization.
 An HMO is a type of insurance plan that requires you to get your care from a primary care provider (PCP) who belongs to your plan’s provider network.
 You will need your PCP’s referral for most kinds of specialty care.

+HRA stands for health reimbursement arrangement.
 This is an account, set up by an employer, that can help you pay for your plan’s deductible costs.

+HSA stands for health savings account.
 This is an account that can help you pay for qualified health care expenses.
 You need to have a federally qualified high deductible health plan, such as the Best Buy HSA HMO or HSA PPO, to be able to open an HSA.
 These accounts may be available through employers or through a bank.

 Generally, this describes coverage for care that POS and PPO members receive from participating providers in the Harvard Pilgrim network.
 In-network coverage typically costs less than out-of-network coverage.
 In most cases, if you have a POS plan, you need to have a referral from your primary care provider (PCP) to another participating provider in order for in-network cost sharing to apply.

 These are health professionals and hospitals that do not have contracts with Harvard Pilgrim to care for our members and are therefore not in our network.
 Harvard Pilgrim will not pay for care that HMO members receive from non-participating providers, except in a medical emergency.
-POS plan and PPO members can see these providers for covered services, but they usually pay higher cost-sharing amounts.
+POS and PPO members can see these providers for covered services, but they usually pay higher cost-sharing amounts.
 Also, it’s possible that non-participating providers will charge more than Harvard Pilgrim’s allowed amount for the care they provide.
 In that case, you would be responsible for paying the difference between the provider’s charges and Harvard Pilgrim’s allowed amount.

 This is a limit on the total amount of cost sharing you have to pay annually for covered services.
 This generally includes copayments, coinsurance and deductibles.
 After you meet your out-of-pocket maximum, Harvard Pilgrim will pay all additional covered health care costs.